top of page

 Subtraction

-Subtraction: The process of determining the difference between two numbers.
+Subtraction: The process of determining the difference between two or more numbers.

-Subtraction equations should never be completed horizontally.
-Completing a subtraction equation horizontally disregards place values, which can result in errors when calculating.
-Instead, subtraction equations should be changed into a top-to-bottom format.
+Subtraction equations should never be completed horizontally since this disregards place values.
+Instead, subtraction equations should be changed to a top-to-bottom format.

-To test the validity of subtraction equations, check if the inverse operation (addition) is also true.
+To test if the difference is correct, check if the inverse operation (addition) is also true.

 When subtracting multidigit numbers, the numbers should be aligned.
 An easy method for aligning multidigit minuends and subtrahends is to align them by decimals.
 After the minuend and subtrahend are aligned, any place value without a digit can be filled in with a zero.